Verugal Aru

-Known as Barraces to Alexandrian seafarers, it features on Ptolemy's map of the island in the 2nd century CE.
+Known as the Barraces to Alexandrian seafarers, it features on Ptolemy's map of the island in the 2nd century CE.
 Its source on the map is the Central Highlands of the island, described as Malea from the Tamil Malai meaning hills/mountains.
 Mahavali Ganga River (from Ma-Vali - the great pathway) which flows from the highlands is the source of the Verugal River.

 A famous annual pilgrimage takes place from the Koneswaram temple to the Verugal Murugan temple on the banks of the river carrying the Hindu deity Murugan's Vel.